Nouman-Sial/UserTrendsinPowerBI/README.md

 # UserTrendsinPowerBI

-The Google Data Analyst Professional Certificae provided a large dataset for the capstone project.
+The Google Data Analyst Professional Certificate provided a large dataset for the capstone project.
 The idea is to ensure that all aspects of data analysis process are applied on a business problem to produce actionable insisghts.

 ## Graphs
 For Graphs Open the Accompanying PDF file